WolframResearch/WolframWebEngineForPython/README.md

 #### --index

-Specify the default file name for folder index.
+Specify the default file name for the folder index.
 Defaults to index.wl

 ```